Short and long-term wind turbine power output prediction: Power curve modeling and its limitations

-The WTPC, in ideal (laboratory) conditions, is given by the manufacturer, cf. \citep{Vestas}, but such curves can change over time due to environmental changes or due to component wear.
-This makes it paramount to estimate the power curve for each turbine individually, so these tailor-made WTPCs may be used for power generation forecasting, decision under uncertainty, and monitoring.\\ There is a rich literature on WTPC estimation, see, e..g., \citep{Li2001,Lydia2014452,Lydia2013,Sohoni2016} and the references therein.
+The literature dealing with the topic of WTPC modeling techniques is extensive and covers many fields, see, e..g., \citep{Li2001,Lydia2014452,CarrilloObando2013,Lydia2013,Sohoni2016} and the references therein.
 The majority of this work is focused on obtaining the best parametric or non-parametric model for the power curve of a turbine based on the available data.
 To this purpose, different approaches are compared using various criteria.
-Our goal, in this paper, is to show that, following the guidelines of the literature, obtaining a parametric or non-parametric estimate of the WTPC is of limited value.
+However, as we point out in this paper by comparing the various model classes proposed in the literature, obtaining a parametric or non-parametric estimate of the WTPC is of limited value.
 Although Figure~\ref{fig:2013_full-clean-overlayCleanWTPC} indicates an ``appropriate'' fitted model to the power output using the wind speed, there are apparent remaining residuals that are not explained by the fitted power curve.
 Investigating the statistical properties of the residuals reveals features that should be taken into account in the modeling.
-This is due, as we show in the sequel, to the fact that it might be needed to use additional covariates (besides the wind speed) to explain the power output, and also due to the fact that the homoscedasticity assumption is not valid, i.e. the variance of the residuals is not constant and the residuals are highly correlated.
-For these reasons, we strongly believe that, contrary to the existing literature, the focus should not lie on the estimation of the WTPC, but should shift to obtaining models that can be easily extended to various covariates, and that can capture the heteroscedastic nature of the data.
+The remaining residuals can be explained by the fact that it might be needed to use additional regressors (besides the wind speed) to explain the power output, and can be attributed to the fact that the homoscedasticity assumption is not valid, i.e. the variance of the residuals is not constant and the residuals are highly correlated.
+These two issues can be partly overcome by considering machine learning and artificial intelligence approaches, see, e..g., \citep{Peletier2016,Lazaro2022,Tumsea2022} and the references therein.
+However, the drawback in these approaches is that the models are not interpretable, that they require a trove of data for their training, and that they cannot be easily transferred to model the WTPC of another wind turbine.
+For these reasons, we strongly believe that, contrary to the existing literature, the focus should shift to obtaining models that are interpretable, that can be easily extended to various regressors, and that can capture the heteroscedastic nature of the data.
 Such models should not only be ranked according to the regular modeling power, but also according to their computational complexity and their numerical robustness.